The best robot vacuum and mop I've ever tested is $300 off for October Prime Day

 Some AI-powered features

 The Deebot X2 leverages Ecovacs' AIVI 3D 2.0 and combines an AI processor with 3D-structured light sensors with dual-laser LiDAR technology.
-The result is efficient maps that allow the robot to intelligently detect objects during navigation and clean around them.
+The result is efficient maps that allow the robot to detect objects during navigation and clean around them intelligently.
 This feature set means you won't have to ensure your floors are free of charging cables, toys, or shoes before sending out the X2.

-The AI-powered navigation and obstacle avoidance, backed by Ecovacs' proprietary AINA Model, uses visual recognition and reinforcement learning that's based on information collected by the sensors.
+The AI-powered navigation and obstacle avoidance, backed by Ecovacs' proprietary AINA Model, uses visual recognition and reinforcement learning based on sensor information.

 Also: 6 things to know about robot vacuums before you buy one

-The Deebot X2's clever technology also makes for a customized cleaning process, if that's your thing.
-The device's AI-powered visual recognition, its ability to detect floor type, and its historical cleaning logs let the robot infer which room it's cleaning, such as the kitchen, living room, or bedroom, and to adjust its suction power and mopping mode.
+The Deebot X2's clever technology also makes for a customized cleaning process if that's your thing.
+The device's AI-powered visual recognition, ability to detect floor type, and historical cleaning logs let the robot infer which room it's cleaning, such as the kitchen, living room, or bedroom, and adjust its suction power and mopping mode.

 A new level of voice control